regostar/parking/README.md

+Please view  SQUADSTACK.docx  for analysis and detailed explanation

 # STEPS TO RUN

 ## 1. Install Postgresql server and create database of name - parking. (can have your custom name)